-Upon hedge inception and on an ongoing basis, the Company also assesses if the derivative financial instruments designated as hedge are sufficiently effective to offset cash flows of hedged items.
+Upon hedge inception and on an ongoing basis, the Company also assesses the effectiveness of the derivative financial instruments designated as hedge to offset cash flows of hedged items.

 The effective portion of changes in the fair value of derivatives financial instruments that are designated as cash flow hedges is recognized under Other comprehensive income.
 The profits and losses related to the ineffective portion is recognized immediately in the Income Statement under Other net financial profits (losses).